razackou/my-cv/README.md

   - Upload updated files to the S3 bucket.
   - Invalidate the CloudFront cache if necessary (`/*` for all files).

-- CI/CD (Optional):
+- CI/CD (Optional): Check here: https://github.com/razackou/my-cv-CI-CD-pipeline
-  - Set up a GitHub Actions workflow to automate deployments to S3 on push to the `main` branch.
+  - Set up a GitHub Actions workflow to automate containarization, push/pull to DockerHub and deploy to AWS EKS cluster on push to the `main` branch.
-  - Example workflow: Sync files to S3 using `aws s3 sync` and invalidate CloudFront cache.

 Folder Structure
 ```